Integralist/Style-Guides/HTML Style Guide.md

 <!--[if gt IE 9]><!--> <html dir="ltr" lang="en"> <!--<![endif]-->
 ```

-...this helps me keep my CSS modules together and more easily maintainable.
+...this helps keep your CSS modules together and more easily maintainable.

 ##Example

-Here follows is a basic boilerplate of an HTML page I normally start out with…
+Here follows is a basic boilerplate of an HTML page we normally start out with…

 ```html
 <!doctype html>